 Earlier this year, a man came to the door to inform us that there would be some disturbance going on next door.
 Apartment units were being constructed for Housing New Zealand and apparently a few of our neighbours were less than impressed that social housing was going up next to their properties.
-This pervasive attitude is known as NIMBYisim (not in my backyard), whereby someone may not be principally opposed to housing developments, bicycle or public transport infrastructure, schools or playgrounds but simply don’t want them located anywhere near their property.
+This pervasive attitude is known as NIMBYisim (not in my backyard), whereby someone may not be principally opposed to housing developments, bicycle lanes or public transport infrastructure, schools or playgrounds but simply don’t want them located anywhere near their property.
 Of course, if everyone held this view, essential public services and infrastructure would never be built and society would collectively be worse off.

 We’ve lived in the inner city for nearly two years and are delighted whenever there’s new development in the area.
 The most vibrant, dynamic cities thrive in spite of NIMBYism, which I aim to explain in my blog post on what makes cities great.